Meatbodies: Alice (2015–2017)

 Ubovich utilized some of the members of the rotating live band at the time to write and record these concepts including : Patrick Nolan, Kevin Boog, and once again, Erik Jiminez.
 The album was recorded for a second time at The Bauer Mansion with Eric Bauer in San Francisco.
 This time being self produced and mixed by Ubovich himself.

-Alice is described as a “loose concept album.”
+Alice is described as a "loose concept album".
 Ubovich has stated: “Alice is a theory.
 It's a made-up concept.
 It's almost like made-up scripture.”
 The album was released in 2017, although was recorded a year prior, but the release was pushed back due to technical discrepancies with the length of the vinyl.
 Resulting in the opening track The Burning Fields being left off the vinyl and kept only online and on CD.

-333 (2018 - Current)
+333 (2018–2021)

 333 is the third album from Meatbodies.
 It is technically an EP.
-The recordings were done in Chad Ubovich’s bedroom with long time friend and drummer Dylan Fujioka, best known for work with Upsilon Acrux, and Chelsea Wolfe.
+The recordings were done in Chad Ubovich's bedroom with long time friend and drummer Dylan Fujioka, best known for work with Upsilon Acrux, and Chelsea Wolfe.
 The songs were part of a batch of demos for an unreleased album that got its production halted due to the COVID-19 pandemic.
 In its place, 333 was released until further production could be made.
 Regarding the recording process Ubovich stated : “We were actually demoing for another album.”
 “We had a drum kit set up in my room with my tape machine and a lot of the songs that are on 333 are those songs.
 They were kind of put off to the side, and I didn’t listen back until the pandemic was going on.
 I found them and was like, oh shit, this is pretty cool; let’s make this something.”

+Flora Ocean Tiger Bloom (2023–present)

+On December 7, Meatbodies announced their fourth album (third overall) Flora Ocean Tiger Bloom, which was released on March 8, 2024.
+Tour dates for the US were also announced for 2024.